super7ramp/croiseur/doc/explanation/Why-dictionaries-matter.md

 > — [Long92] in his paper did mention having computed results dropping hypothesis 1., which
 > resulted in slightly higher numbers with the dictionary he used.
 Unfortunately, he did not precise
 > the formula in this case, nor the dictionary he used for his results.
 > [Long92] did not mention the second point.
-It might be a mistake from my side but this what
+It might be a mistake from my side but this is what
 > I deduced when trying to re-find the formula, see next section.

 ##### Rationale